Jose-cyber/splitting-traffic-in-app-engine/README.md

 output:
 <img src="img/migrate-traffic.png">

-now you can see, that all traffic is only in one version:
+Now you can see, that all traffic is only in one version:
 <img src="img/all-traffic-in-one-version.png">